jboss-developer/jboss-eap-quickstarts/ejb-security/README.md

 What is it?
 -----------

-This example demonstrates the use of Java EE declarative security to control access to Servlets and EJBs in Red Hat JBoss Enterprise Application Platform.
+The `ejb-security` quickstart demonstrates the use of Java EE declarative security to control access to Servlets and EJBs in Red Hat JBoss Enterprise Application Platform.

 This quickstart takes the following steps to implement EJB security: